raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/index.md

 **Lecturer: Raphaëlle Roffo**

 This course is open sourced under an MIT license.
-You are more than welcome to use it for learning or teaching GIS, however please make sure to credit my work :)
+I hope you enjoy learning GIS and exploring the QGIS software!
+You are also more than welcome to use this material for teaching; however if you do so, please make sure to credit my work :)

 &nbsp;
 ## Overview